eaudeweb/ansible-php-workstation/README.md

 sudo systemctl start ssh
 ```

-- Create sysadmin user and set a complex password (You only need it once to copy the SSH key)
+- Create sysadmin user and set a complex password (You'll only need it now to configure sudo/SSH - no need to remember)
 ```
-useradd -m -g sudo edw-sysadmin passwd edw-sysadmin
+sudo useradd -m -g sudo edw-sysadmin sudo passwd edw-sysadmin
 ```

 - Configure sudo group without password in /etc/sudoers
 ```
+sudo su edw-sysadmin
 echo "$USER ALL=(ALL:ALL) NOPASSWD: ALL" | sudo tee "/etc/sudoers.d/dont-prompt-$USER-for-sudo-password"
 ```

-2. Instal edw-sysadmin SSH access
+2. Instal edw-sysadmin SSH access (from on your computer)

 - Install SSH key
 ```